 What are the largest obstacles that users face when analyzing next-gen sequencing data?

-First you need a lot of disk space, because you’re dealing with large amounts of data.
+When choosing software for assembling next-gen data, people often focus only on accuracy and computational speed.
+You obviously need a lot of disk space, because you’re dealing with large amounts of data.
 And that often means you are going to spend a lot of time on the analysis.

 So the biggest hurdles are the size of the data, the time and expertise involved in obtaining and using the software, and then finding a way to look at the results.